 With respect to the draft “P802.15.8-D4.0.MEC.pdf”, modify the paragraph at line 7 of page 252 as shown:

-Support for the preamble code ID 28 shall be mandatory in the BPM-BPSK modulation mode, while support for the others is optional.
+Support for the preamble codes with ID 28 and ID 45 shall be mandatory in the BPM-BPSK modulation mode, while support for the others is optional.

 And for OOK modulation mode, at the very end of clause 12.3.2 add the following paragraph:

+Support for the preamble sequence ID 1 (Gold sequence code i = 0) shall be mandatory in the OOK modulation mode, while support for the others is optional.

 <END>